mk0y/dragforge/README.md

 12. Add forms as components and add form actions to send to server
 13. Add predefined form actions like sending emails with templates
 14. Allow component nesting, e.g. add a button to some bigger component

+Discussed Nov.
+14
+- Deployment with github actions
+- Auth pages
+- Decide we keep AWS or move to Fly.io on Monday Nov.
+18
+- Implement Auth
+- Connect DB